 Our exhibits were designed for children ages 0-12.
 Typically, children’s museums serve children ages 0-8, but many of the activities and programming at the CMSD are designed to appeal to teens as well.
 We believe you’ll find something at the museum for any age whether you are a child or an adult.

-Yes, our Café Coteau offers delicious pasta dishes guaranteed to please both adults and children.
+Yes, our Café Coteau offers delicious pasta dishes, sandwiches, and salads.
 Café Coteau is located in the Pavilion just off the entryway.
 No admission is required to dine at the café, which is open to the public.
 Visitors are not allowed to bring in food purchased from outside eateries.
 No food or drink is allowed in the exhibit areas of the museum.

 Visitors are welcome to bring snacks or sack lunches from home to eat in the Museum's pavilion or outside picnic tables.
 Please do not bring food purchased from eateries other than the café.
 Food and drink, with the exception of infant bottles, will not be permitted beyond the museum welcome desk.

 Visitors are welcome to bring strollers.
 There is designated parking for strollers outside the miniExplorers Exhibit.

 The Children’s Museum of South Dakota has been designed for generations to enjoy together.
 Children must be accompanied by an adult (age 16 and older).
 We require a 1 to 5 adult to child ratio.

 We require a 1 to 5 adult to child ratio while enjoying the Museum.

 We can help plan a fun, engaging day of play for field trips, play-groups, home-school or church groups but reservations are required for groups of 10 or more children.
 For more information, please contact the Group Reservation Coordinator at (605) 692-6700 ext.240.
 To maintain a quality experience, the Museum may limit the number of large groups that attend on any given day.
 It is suggested to make reservations at the earliest possible time.